EYFS Development 8-20 Months: Talking Toddlers

 You can read more about Language Development here.

-Returning to the exclusively human domain, the move from the babbling phase towards true speech links this behaviour to Piaget’s final 3 of 6 sub-stages in the sensori-motor phase of his theory of cognitive development2, characterised by the ‘deliberate planning of steps to reach an objective’ (4), ‘experimenting with new behaviour’ (5), and using ‘primitive symbols’ whilst forming ‘enduring mental representations’ (6).
+Returning to the exclusively human domain, the move from the babbling phase towards true speech links this behaviour to Jean Piaget’s final 3 of 6 sub-stages in the sensori-motor phase of his theory of cognitive development2, characterised by the ‘deliberate planning of steps to reach an objective’ (4), ‘experimenting with new behaviour’ (5), and using ‘primitive symbols’ whilst forming ‘enduring mental representations’ (6).
 Vygotsky would likewise find the evidence consistent with the first ‘vague syncretic stage’ of his language development model3, where the child exhibits ‘pre-intellectual speech’ accompanied by ‘pre-verbal thought’; and Vygotsky would also regard the parental input as the critical social context essential for development to occur.

 Even deaf babies usually pass through a babbling phase, though for them, its gradual dwindling away signals a heartbreaking return to a silent world.
 Parents, caregivers and childcare professionals need to be alert to this, and other signs of deafness, because any residual hearing capacity can, and must, be fully utilised to maximise the child’s hearing at this crucial stage of the language acquisition process – giving the child the best possible chance of developing normal patterns of speech.